 As soon as a teenager turns 16 years of age, they are legally eligible to drive.
 For most youngsters, this is a huge milestone and achievement as it marks their approach into adulthood, and have more freedom.
 However, most often, the thrill of driving and speed can have dangerous, and fatal effects.

-According to a survey conducted by Insurance Institute for Highway Safety, the fatal crash rate per mile driven for 16-19 year-olds is nearly 3 times the rate for drivers ages 20 and over in the United States.
+According to a survey conducted by the Insurance Institute for Highway Safety, the fatal crash rate per mile driven for 16-19-year-olds is nearly 3 times the rate for drivers ages 20 and over in the United States.
 The risk of accidents amongst drivers aged 16 and 17 is the highest.
 In the year 2018, 7 percent of motor crash death victims were teenagers.
-In 2017, it was noted in a survey that the leading cause of death in teenagers between 13 to 19 years olds was motor vehicle crashes.
+In 2017, it was noted in a survey that the leading cause of death in teenagers between 13 to 19 years old was motor vehicle crashes.

 The factors that put teen drivers at risk

 As new drivers, teens are inexperienced and can underestimate dangerous situations.
 They lack the training and intuition that comes from years of practice and thus are more prone to make critical driving errors than an adult and experienced driver.
 Also, many teens find the thrill of speeding addictive.
 It supports their newfound freedom and also puts them at a higher risk of crashes.